 - Don't forget to rely on your Big Sib.
 Prospective students are encouraged to apply by filling out the Little Sibling form in your Honors application folder.
 Big Sibs are trained to help you find answers.

-- Tech juniors and seniors, and students of any level planning for fellowships, study abroad, grad school, research, or other special concerns: Dr. Rita Barnes email@example.com.
-Please send three possible meeting times and the topic of your concern.
+- If you are planning for fellowships, study abroad, grad school, research, or other special concerns: Send three possible meeting times and the topic of your concern.to Dr. Rita Barnes at firstname.lastname@example.org.

 - Getting Started in Research (GSIR) or other research related to HPEO: Co-curricular Coordinators Dr. Shannon Strahan and Mrs. Lindsey Roberts